Is the existence of a $J/\psi J/\psi$ bound state plausible?: Summary and outlook

 \section{Summary and outlook}

 In this work, we have studied the interaction in a double-$J/\psi$ system mediated by the correlated $\pi\pi$ and $K\bar K$ exchanges.
-The primary transitions between vector charmonia emitting the light hadrons are induced by soft gluon exchanges that can be constrained by experimental data as well as theoretical considerations.
-We found that, although the $J/\psi\pi$ interaction is rather weak with the scattering length of only $\mathcal{O}(0.01~{\rm fm})$, the proposed two-meson exchange potential already gives a significant contribution to a possible binding of a near-threshold state.
+The primary transitions between vector charmonia emitting the light hadrons are induced by soft gluon exchanges that can be constrained by experimental data as well as theoretical considerations. { Given a lack of the experimental information on the $J/\psi J/\psi$ system, we start from an educated guess that the meson-exchange picture should be important for binding if the $\pi\pi / K\bar K$ meson-exchange potential $V_{\rm exch}$ for small momenta is at least roughly about one half of the full potential $V_{\rm tot}$, where the latter can also contain the contact interaction from other short-range sources, the origin of which is obscure.
+Then, we demonstrate that this ratio can indeed be achieved using plausible values for the ratio of the chromopolarizabilities $\xi $ and for reasonably low cut-offs.
+To illustrate this explicitly, in Fig. 7, we set the binding energy for the $J/\psi J/\psi$ bound (or virtual) state to be 1~MeV, which is consistent with the analysis of Ref.~\cite{Dong:2020nwy}.\footnote{ This binding energy defines the long-range tail of the wave function in the double-$J/\psi$ system and, therefore, the mean separation between the constituents can be estimated as $1/\sqrt{m_{J/\psi} E_B}\sim 3.5$~fm which is a fairly large distance, sufficient for the hadronisation of gluons that is an important prerequisite for the analysis reported in this work.} This allows us to adjust the contact term for any given cut-off in a way consistent with renormalisation group invariance and, therefore, to compare $V_{\rm exch}$ with $V_{\rm tot}$ directly. } We found that, although the $J/\psi\pi$ interaction is rather weak with the scattering length of only $\mathcal{O}(0.01~{\rm fm})$, the proposed two-meson exchange potential already gives a significant contribution to a possible binding of a near-threshold state.
 The existence of such a state finds evidence in a description of the recent LHCb data of the $J/\psi J/\psi$ production within a coupled-channel approach of Ref.~\cite{Dong:2020nwy}.
-Given very conservative restrictions imposed on all parameters of the model, we regard this result as robust.
-A direct measurement of this near-threshold state, for example, by studying the $J/\psi e^+e^-$ or $J/\psi \mu^+\mu^-$ system would be highly desired.
+Given very conservative restrictions imposed on all parameters of the model, we regard this result as robust. { A qualitative support of our findings comes from the recent lattice QCD result about the existence of a near-threshold bound state of $\Omega_{ccc}\Omega_{ccc}$ when the Coulomb repulsion is switched off~\cite{Lyu:2021qsh}, which should have similar strong interaction as a pair of charmonia.} A direct measurement of this near-threshold double-$J/\psi$ state, for example, by studying the $J/\psi e^+e^-$ or $J/\psi \mu^+\mu^-$ system would be highly desired.

 If the polarisability $|\alpha_{\psi(2S)\psi(2S)}|$ is assumed to be of the same order of magnitude as $|\alpha_{J/\psi J/\psi}|$, then a similar pole near the double-$\psi(2S)$ threshold may also be expected.
 The existence of a sibling pole at the $\psi(2S)J/\psi$ threshold would also be possible considering the diagrams in Fig.~\ref{fig:feyn}.
 However, the coupling of these systems to the lower double-$J/\psi$ channel requires a more complicated coupled-channel analysis which lies beyond the scope of the present research.